artiomgiza/monkey-flexible-extensions/README.md

-# monkey-flexible-extentions
+# monkey-flexible-extensions
-The extention of boulk/monkey that allows make monkey.Patch with only part of (or without) input parameters
+The extension of `https://github.com/bouk/monkey` that allows make patch instance methods with only part of (or without) input parameters.
+ Useful if one of the parameters is 'private receiver'...

+ TODO: example of usages :)